simonvanderveldt/fleet-service/README.md

 Library and command line tool to enable service based zero-downtime deployment strategies for CoreOS fleet.

+## Design choices
+- Only instance based deployments are supported, non-instanced units will be removed
+- Only indexed instances are supported, all other instances will be removed
+- Expects the unit to do it's own health-checking/only exit with return `0`/running when the application is actually running
+- Will timeout if a unit doesn't reach it's desired state within the timeout limit.
+Overriding the default timeout is possible

 ## Limitations
 - Only does initial creates and updates using the `fs create command`, no other commands implemented yet
 - Only 1 update strategy supported: stop 1st instance, start 1st instance, stop 2nd instance, start 2nd instance, etc
-- Hard-coded to start updating instances from instance id 1
 - Only Python 2.7 is supported because of http://click.pocoo.org/5/python3 and https://github.com/coreos/bugs/issues/112
 - Defaults are declared in both `fs` as well the `fleet_helper` module because of https://github.com/pallets/click/issues/627
-- Expects the unit to do it's own health-checking/only return 0/running when the application is actually running
-- Will timeout if a unit doesn't reach it's desired state within the timeout limit
 - Tries to adhere to the rule that [instances and templates are homogenous](https://coreos.com/fleet/docs/latest/unit-files-and-scheduling.html#template-unit-files), but it's not 100% compliant to it yet